jtich40/social-network/README.md

 ## Installation

 Start in the root directory and run `npm i` in the terminal to install required dependencies.
 Next, enter `npm run start` in the terminal to start the server and sync the Mongoose models to the MongoDB database.
-Now you can use

 ## Usage
 All dependencies must be installed in the terminal.
 After this, start the server in order to use GET, POST, PUT, and DELETE requests in Insomnia Core.
 This [walkthrough video](https://drive.google.com/file/d/1wq5E1ODqMz_7OhGlIpq_6UKr6SvDlGJO/view) will demonstrate the installation process and how to create, retrieve, update, and delete data in Insomnia Core.